 Glycolic Acid Moisturizes Skin Too

-But wait, there’s more.
-Glycolic acid can also moisturize skin.
-It does so by increasing the levels of hyaluronic acid in the skin.
-Hyaluronic acid is a humectant (it can draw moisture from the environment into the skin) that can hold 1000 times its weight in water.
-Very hydrating, it makes skin look plumper too.
+Glycolic acid moisturizes skin, too.
+This acid increases the levels of hyaluronic acid in the skin.
+Hyaluronic acid is a moisture magnet that can hold 1000 times its weight in water!

 Sounds Great!
 Where’s The Catch?